AidenBow/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    the document object model is the interface for html

 2. What is an event?
+    an event is an action

 3. What is an event listener?
+    event listeners perform a function once an event happens

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we can use array methods with them

 5. What is a component?
+    a component is a reusable pice of code

 ### Git Set up